Lindzsy/curriculum/phase1/banking-homework-2.md

 Banking Homework - Wednesday, Feb.
 3
 ==================================

-Please start with whichever Step you did not complete yesterday.
+Please start with whichever Step you did not complete yesterday, and continue to the end.

 Problem
 -------